cornell-dti/dev.cornelldti.org/docs/assignments-common-requirements.md

 Each dev assignment should be a writeup with the following baseline requirements:

-- At least 2-3 paragraphs, 300-400 words
+- At least 2-3 paragraphs, 300-450 words
-- Double space, 12pt, reasonably sized headers, PDF format
+- Must be in a legible font, double-spacing recommended, PDF format
 - Must be based on work done this semester that has not been presented in an assignment before

 ## Late Policy